-The University of Southern Mississippi is implementing a new payment policy effective Fall 2019 in an effort to
+The University of Southern Mississippi implemented a new payment policy effective Fall 2019 in an effort to

-Students who have a balance after their anticipated financial aid is calculated will be required to pay the balance in full or enroll in the installment payment plan by August 10, 2019 in order to attend class.
-Please note: In order for anticipated aid to be considered in your payment calculation, all documentation (including verification paperwork) must be received by Financial Aid no later than July 1, 2019.
+Students who have a balance after their anticipated financial aid is calculated will be required to pay the balance in full or enroll in the installment payment plan by January 10, 2020 in order to attend class.

 Students can choose two payment options:

-IMPORTANT NOTE: Fall 2019 class schedules will be subject to cancellation for students who do not meet the payment deadline of AUGUST 10, 2019.
+IMPORTANT NOTE: Spring 2020 class schedules will be subject to cancellation for students who do not meet the payment deadline of January 10, 2020.

 Where can I find more information about the Installment Payment Plan?